munemshams/CBA-Ice-Cream-Sentiment-Analysis/README.md

 # CBA-Ice-Cream--Sentiment-Analysis-Project
-his project analyzes the relationship between customer sentiment, sales performance, and operational factors within an ice cream company called Cross Bridge Astounding Ice Cream.
+This project analyzes the relationship between customer sentiment, sales performance, and operational factors within an ice cream company called Cross Bridge Astounding Ice Cream.
 Using R, natural language processing, and AFINN sentiment scoring.
 The analysis uncovers which flavors customers love, which products underperform, and how sentiment varies across customer locations and production sites.
 The goal is to provide data-driven recommendations for the Marketing, Management, and Production teams.